-Any identifiable information that is obtained in connection with this study will remain confidential and will be disclosed only with your permission or as permitted by U.S. or State law.
+Any identifiable information that is obtained in connection with this study will remain confidential.
 We will make every effort to ensure your confidentiality.
 In all records of the study you will be identified only by a number.
 All research materials with personal information will be stored in locked cabinets.
 All data that is stored on a computer will be password protected.
 When the results of the research are published or discussed in conferences, no information will be included that would reveal your identity unless your specific consent for this activity is obtained.

 We understand that information about you obtained in connection with your health is personal, and we are committed to protecting the privacy of that information.
 If you decide to be in this study, the researcher will get information that identifies you and your personal health information.
 This may include information that might directly identify you, such as your name, birthdate, and address.
 This information will be de-identified at the earliest reasonable time after we receive it, meaning we will replace your identifying information with a code that does not directly identify you.
 The principal investigator will keep a link that identifies you to your coded information, and this link will be kept secure and available only to the PI or selected members of the research team.
-Any information that can identify you will remain confidential.
+Any information that can identify you will remain confidential and will not be disclosed or added to your medical record.
 All research materials with personal information will be stored in locked cabinets.
 All data that is stored on a computer will be password protected.
 The research team will only give this coded information to others to carry out this research study.
-The link to your personal information will be kept for until the study is closed, after which time the link will be destroyed and the data will become anonymous.
+The link to your personal information will be kept until the study is closed, after which time the link will be destroyed and the data will become anonymous.
 The data will be kept in this anonymous form.